Current Group Members

 I like water, rocks, and microbes.

 Jessica Frankle, M.Sc.
 Candidate

 Jess was a UofSC 2018 MSCI graduate and participated in the Lost City hydrothermal cruise.
-She plan to analyze the samples she collected to learn more about the residence time of fluids in the subsurface, and to identify microbial metabolisms.
+She is analyzing the samples she collected to learn more about the residence time of fluids in the subsurface, and to identify microbial metabolisms.